 About Our Youth Curricula:

 Our Unity of Madison curriculum follows the same living curriculum education philosophy that is used by Unity Worldwide Ministries.
-A living curriculum is a story-based curriculum that uses stories from the bible and other sources to help children understand principles in truth.
+A living curriculum is a story-based curriculum that uses stories from spiritual texts and other sources to help children understand principles in truth.

 What is the Living Curriculum Philosphy?